Characteristics of Asian skin

 Hyperpigmentation (brown spots) can occur when the melanocytes become overstimulated, for example after chronic eczema or psoriasis in remission.
 Another potential pigmentation problem in Asian skin is pigment “leakage” from the epidermis into the dermis due to basement membrane damage.
 This deep pigment is often dark blue and difficult to treat.
 Hypopigmentation can occur from conditions such as pityriasis alba.
 For pityriasis alba, a mild form of atopic eczema in young children.
 More about pigments

-Pigment Squad
+Pigment squad

 The skin flakes, it is dry and itchy.
 What is this, do I have eczema or very dry skin?
 There are a number of clues to distinguish between these two skin conditions.